az333/data-visualization/README.md

 ## Explanation of Data Visualization:

-We will have a map of the US with a color range that shows firearm deaths per population size.
-We will also have bar graphs showing how other causes of death compare to gun violence for each state.
+We will have a map of the US and each state will be a different shade of blue depending on the firearm deaths proportional to its population size.
+Under the US map, users will have an option to select two states to compare leading causes of deaths.
+This will redirect the user to another page which shows a double bar graph about the leading causes of death for a side-by-side comparison of those two states.

 ## User Interaction: